traderepublic/Cilicon/README.md

 ### Duplicate Image

-Cilicon creates a fresh clone of your Virtual Machine bundle for each run.
+Cilicon creates a clone of your Virtual Machine bundle for each run.
 [APFS clones](https://developer.apple.com/documentation/foundation/file_system/about_apple_file_system) make this task extremely fast, even with large bundles.

 ### Provision Shared Folder